-26. In this regard, further reliance is placed on judgment of Hon'ble Supreme Court in the matter in respect of SEBI v.
-Rakhi Trading Private Limited (Civil Appeal Nos.
-1969, 3174-3177 and 3180 of 2011 decided on February 8, 2018) on similar factual circumstances, which, inter alia, stated as under:
+26. In this regard, further reliance is placed on judgment of Hon'ble Supreme Court in the matter of SEBI v.
+Rakhi Trading Private Limited, decided on February 8, 2018 on similar factual circumstances, which, inter alia, stated as under:

 "Considering the reversal transactions, quantity, price and time and sale, parties being persistent in number of such trade transactions with huge price variations, it will be too naive to hold that the transactions are through screen-based trading and hence anonymous.
 Such conclusion would be over-looking the prior meeting of minds involving synchronization of buy and sell order and not negotiated deals as per the board's circular.
 The impugned transactions are manipulative/deceptive device to create a desired loss and/or profit.
-Such synchronized trading is violative of transparent norms of trading in securities...."
+Such synchronized trading is violative of transparent norms of trading in securities....."